Kamiapp-fr/kami-collection/CONTRIBUTING.md

 $ npm run dev
 ```

 This serve the content of the ``demos`` folder.
-This folder content a sample of each component which take sources directly from the `packages` folder.
-Now you can add or edit a component into the `packages` folder.
+This folder contain the documentation web site which contain a ``playground`` section.
+In this section you can easly work on your component without any configuration.

+> If you want create a new component see the [create](#create) section.

 ### Create